 1 – Invest In Some High-Quality Running Gear

-If you want to stay comfortable, avoid injuries, and maximize your running performance, buying high-quality running clothing and shoes is essential.
+If you want to stay comfortable, avoid injuries, and maximize your running performance, buying some high-quality running clothing and shoes is essential.
 Make sure you invest in some well-ventilated, moisture-wicking clothing that you can wear while you run to keep you cool and dry.
 Also, you want to buy some high-quality running shoes that will support your feet, protect against injuries, and improve your overall running form.

 2 – Increase Your Mileage Gradually